marlonbernardes/awesome-berlin/en/pages/bank-account.md

 If you plan to work or live in Berlin, having a German bank account becomes mandatory.
 Without one you will not be able to receive your salary, rent an apartment or get a postpaid mobile phone.
 Fortunately, opening a bank account is usually simple and fast.

-Below you will find the steps required to open a bank account.
-But do keep in mind that choosing a bank is a very personal matter, so that decision is at your discretion.
+Below you will find the steps required to open a bank account in many different banks.
+Keep in mind that there are many other banks not included in the list below and that choosing a bank is a very personal matter, so that decision is at your discretion.

 ## Traditional Banks